Kelp-framework/Kelp/README.md

 ### Uploading files

 File uploads are handled by [Kelp::Request](http://search.cpan.org/perldoc?Kelp::Request), which inherits Plack::Request and has its `uploads|Plack::Request/uploads` property.
-The uploads propery returns a reference to a hash containing all uploads.
+The uploads property returns a reference to a hash containing all uploads.

 ```perl